 |Return on assets TTM||1.12%|

 There are currently 36,867 Farmers-and-Merchants Bancorp shares held short by investors – that's known as Farmers-and-Merchants Bancorp's "short interest".
 This figure is 8.9% down from 40,467 last month.

 There are a few different ways that this level of interest in shorting Farmers-and-Merchants Bancorp shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Farmers-and-Merchants Bancorp.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Farmers-and-Merchants Bancorp.

 Find out more about how you can short Farmers-and-Merchants Bancorp stock.

 Recently Farmers-and-Merchants Bancorp has paid out, on average, around 27.81% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.94% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Farmers-and-Merchants Bancorp shareholders could enjoy a 2.94% return on their shares, in the form of dividend payments.
 In Farmers-and-Merchants Bancorp's case, that would currently equate to about $0.69 per share.

 While Farmers-and-Merchants Bancorp's payout ratio might seem fairly standard, it's worth remembering that Farmers-and-Merchants Bancorp may be investing much of the rest of its net profits in future growth.

 Farmers-and-Merchants Bancorp's most recent dividend payout was on 19 October 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 26 September 2021 (the "ex-dividend date").